StevenBlack/vocab/vocabulary.md

 A gap or a missing portion.

+### Lady Lovelace's Objection (law of software)
+The Analytical Engine has no pretensions to originate anything.
+It can do whatever we know how to order it to perform.  -- Ada Lovelace, 1842

 ### lambent
 Dealing gently but brilliantly with a subject, or touching something lightly and playfully on the surface.